Cathedral of the Savior of Zaragoza: Recent centuries

 In total more than two billion pesetas were spent by the Government of Aragon, the Archbishopric of Zaragoza and the Metropolitan Chapter, the Department of Education and Culture of Spain, Ibercaja, and Caja de Ahorros de la Inmaculada.
-As of 2005, the sacristy was still in the process of being restored.
+As of 2005, the sacristy was still in the process of restoration.

 Architectural styles

 La Seo was built on the site of the ancient Roman forum of Augustus and of the main mosque of the Moorish city of Saraqusta, elements of whose minaret form part of the current tower.
 The construction began in the 12th century in the Romanesque style, and underwent many alterations and expansions until 1704, when the Baroque spire completed the tower.

 The cathedral is a mixture of styles, from the Romanesque apse (12th century) to the Baroque tower and Neo-Classical main door (18th century), passing through Mudéjar and Gothic.
 Of the diverse styles that make up La Seo Cathedral, the most important elements are: